 Apartment Options in London

 If you’re not keen on hotels and are looking for other budget family accommodation in London then I highly recommend looking for an apartment to rent for your time there.
+This is great if you’re a larger family or visiting London with teenagers.

 I’ve seen apartments for in the region of £150 per night in the centre of London that will fit four people on Airbnb which is my platform of choice for this kind of accommodation.
 If you’re looking to save money on eating out then apartments can be a great idea, especially with fussy kids or if you’re like us and just prefer to spend our money on other things.